 Who they are: Wave Asian Bistro & Sushi in Mount Dora, FL

-What they’re doing: Aside from sharing high-quality photos of their delicious prepared dishes, Wave also regularly shares behind the scenes videos and photos from what goes on in the kitchen.
+What they’re doing: Aside from sharing high-quality photos of their deliciously prepared dishes, Wave also regularly shares behind the scenes videos and photos from what goes on in the kitchen.

 Why it's awesome: These days, restaurant-goers love to see how the food gets made in restaurant kitchens — in fact, there are countless extremely popular Youtube series that spotlight how a restaurant makes a signature dish.
 You can easily attract new guests by chiming in with photos or a video on social media showing how food gets made in your restaurant.
 The best part is your kitchen staff are already doing the work that your customers want to see; you just have to film it.

 How to pull it off: Make sure the kitchen is spotless when you film and showcase your most mouthwatering dishes.
 You can choose to show the whole process of making a dish, and upload it to YouTube, as Wave does, but even a 10-second clip of filleting a fish can be really effective.
 You want to show off the skills and talent of your staff, and entice new guests to come try your amazing food.

 What they’re doing: Sweetgreen has built an iconic brand centered on fresh and sustainable food.
 Their clean and modern aesthetic is consistent in everything they do — whether you’re on their mobile app, in a store, or following them on social media.
 The same vibrant photography is used across all their marketing materials, and they use a casual, fun tone.
 The Sweetgreen brand is recognizable even when their logo isn’t on the screen.